jamesyang02/food-finder-ecj-next/README.md

 <br/>

-## Introduction
+## Introduction and tech stack choices

 This is a hybrid Next.js + Python app that uses Next.js as the frontend and Flask as the API backend.
-I chose this tech stack in order to make Python calls on the backend to specific API hosts that I believed were the best fit for this project.
+I chose this tech stack in order to make serverless Python calls on the backend to specific AI model APIs that I believed were the best fit for this project.
+The reason I couldn't do this all in JavaScript is because the best model for this use case had a Python-exclusive API.
+This architecture I chose would also be easier to pivot into a true fullstack project, with a backend to store user queries and gain feedback on model performance.

 ## How It Works